The Ultimate K-Swap Installation Guide

 There are a few varying factors here.
 The first is the urethane rating of the engine mount bushes.
 Generally, most people decide which bush to go with based on what they will use the car for.

-These are the different ratings of bushings to choose from, but they will vary slightly from brand to brand.
-We will use Hasport here as a point of reference:
+These are the different bushing ratings to choose from, but they may vary slightly by brand.
+We will use Hasport mounts here as a point of reference:

-There are also options for k24 transmissions, so you must match your engine mounts to this for fitment purposes.
+There are also options for K24 transmissions, so you must match your engine mounts to them for fitment.

 K-Swap Short Shifter

-If you go for an OEM shifter setup, you can skip this step and the shifter cable step; if not, let's go into what you'll need.
+If you go for an OEM shifter/cable setup, you can skip this step and the shifter cable step; if not, let's go into what you'll need.

-The two main reasons for buying a brand-new shifter are that your OEM one is worn or you want to shorten the throw.
+There are two main reasons for buying a brand-new shifter.
+Either your OEM shifter is worn to the point where gear changes are sloppy, or you want a shorter throw than the factory one.

 Also, some of the shifters on the market look beautiful and are always the finishing touch to your interior.